 Saline solution is simply a combination of water and sodium chloride (NaCl), or salt.
 NaCl can be made in a lab by reacting chlorine with sodium, but it’s also found naturally in large quantities in underground deposits and in seawater.

 Saline is available in a range of different concentrations to suit various uses.
-With a concentration of 0.9% salt, it is often referred to as normal saline or “isotonic” saline.
-In higher concentrations (of 3% & 6%), saline is described as ‘hypertonic’.
+With a concentration of 0.9% salt, it is often referred to as "normal saline" or “isotonic” saline.
+In higher concentrations (e.g. 3% & 6%), saline is described as "hypertonic".
 This type of solution was first described by Dutch physiological chemist Dr Hartold Hamburber in the 1890s, who discovered it had a similar freezing point to human serum.
 Serum is the fluid in blood that remains once clotting factors are removed.

 What does saline do?

-Different concentrations of saline all appear as a clear liquid, just like water, but they have very different physiological effects and are therefore used in different ways.
+Different concentrations of saline all appear as a clear liquid, just like water, but they have very different effects on the body and are therefore used in different ways.

 What is saline solution used for?

-Normal saline can be used for everything from cleaning wounds to gargling.
+Normal saline can be used for everything from cleaning wounds to gargling for sore throats.
 This is because its properties can help to prevent infection and promote healing, and it is relatively inexpensive and readily available.
 This liquid is also commonly used to rinse contact lenses and as eye drops, as it has it has roughly the same concentration of salt as tears.
-Another widely used application of this type of fluid is intravenous therapy.
+Another common use of this type of fluid is for intravenous therapy.
 When patients are dehydrated and they are struggling to take fluids by mouth, isotonic saline can be administered via a drip.
-The NHS states that it is indicated for use in restoring the loss of body fluids and in conjunction with blood transfusions.
+The NHS use it to restore body fluids and in conjunction with blood transfusions.

 Another way to use isotonic saline is to mix it with certain medications to create a liquid suitable for inhaling using a nebuliser.

-In contrast, hypertonic saline is often inhaled as a nebulised treatment itself.
+In contrast, "hypertonic" saline is often inhaled as a nebulised treatment by itself.
 It is recommended for many people with a range of respiratory conditions, such as bronchiectasis, chronic obstructive pulmonary disease (COPD) and cystic fibrosis.

 Why is saline used in respiratory illnesses?